Truthful Mechanisms for Competing Submodular Processes: A Strategyproof Mechanism for Two Players

-} \comment{ Lemma \ref{lem:monotone2} shows that table $M$ can be filled with distributions that satisfy monotonicity.
-However, we do not bound the size of the support of these distributions.
-We now wish to modify the argument to show that the number of permutations required for each table entry $M[a,b]$ can be limited to only three...

-We now show how to prune the support of $M[a,b]$ to one of size three.
-Consider the step of appending an $A$ or a $B$ to a permution drawn for either $M[a-1,b]$ or $M[a,b-1]$.
-This can be thought of as drawing a permutation according to a distribution with a support of size at most six.
-Alternatively,

-We now use the following well-known theorem (\cite{citeulike:340551}): \begin{thm}[Carathéodory] Given a set $V \subset \mathbb{R}^n$ and a point $p \in Conv V$ --- the convex hull of $V$, there exists a subset $A \subset V$ such that $|A| \leq n + 1$ and $p \in Conv A$. \end{thm} As any permutation can be thought of as a two dimensional point, it follows that there exists a distribution with a support that comprises of three of the six permutations corresponding to $(a,b)$.
-Finding this distribution can be done in constant time by considering $\binom{6}{3}$ sets of three allocations. }

-The proof of Lemma \ref{lem:monotone2} is constructive: it implies a recursive method for constructing the table $M$ of distributions.
-That is, the procedure \emph{ConstructDistributions} from Algorithm \ref{alg:mech2} (with input $(a,b)$) will procede by filling table $M$ in increasing order of $t$, up to $a+b$, by choosing the value of $\alpha$ for each table entry as in the proof of Lemma \ref{lem:monotone2}, then storing the implied distribution over three permutations.
-Note that we can explicitly store the allocations corresponding to the permutations in the table, making it simple to compute the submodular function values needed to determine $\alpha$ (which is store as well).
+The proof of Theorem \ref{lem:monotone2} is constructive: it implies a recursive method for constructing the table $M$ of distributions.
+That is, the procedure \emph{ConstructDistributions} from Algorithm \ref{alg:mech2} (with input $(a,b)$) will procede by filling table $M$ in increasing order of $t$, up to $a+b$, by choosing the value of $\alpha$ for each table entry as in the proof of Theorem \ref{lem:monotone2}, then storing the implied distribution over three permutations.
+Note that we can explicitly store the allocations corresponding to the permutations in the table.
 We conclude, given this implementation of \emph{ConstructDistributions}, that Algorithm \ref{alg:mech2} is a polytime strategyproof $2$-approximation to the $2$-player influence maximization problem.

-\comment{ Notice that the proof outlines an algorithm that is in fact only slightly non-deterministic: for every bid profile $(a,b)$, the algorithm performs only a single random decision step for choosing one of three possible allocations.
-This contrasts the algorithm given in Section~\ref{sec:warmup} which performs an additional coin flip for every additional item allocated to one of the players. }